RedHat-Israel/ROSE/README.md

 Command line interface
 ----------------------

-You can control the game from the command line using the rose-admin tool.
+You can control the game from the command line, using the rose-admin tool.

-To start a race, use rose-admin tool on any machine:
+To start a race, use the following rose-admin tool command on any machine:

     ./rose-admin <server-address> start

-To stop a race, use rose-admin tool on any machine:
+To stop a race, use the following rose-admin tool command on any machine:

     ./rose-admin <server-address> stop

-To modify the game rate, you can use set-rate command.
-The following command would change game rate to 10 frames per second:
+To modify the game rate, you can use the 'set-rate' command.
+The following command will change the game rate to 10 frames per second:

     ./rose-admin <server-address> set-rate 10